Skip to content

 return result

-elif job_type == "embed":
+elif job_type == "EMBED":

-# Generate embeddings
+# Generate embeddings using the specified platform

 result = generate_embeddings(